-Subsequent to July 31, 2020, two (2) Mortgage Loans relating to the Central Harlem Plaza Development are expected to be prepaid.
+Subsequent to January 31, 2021, three (3) Mortgage Loans relating to the Central Harlem Plaza and 58-12 Queens Boulevard Developments are expected to be prepaid.
 There can be no assurance as to whether these prepayments will occur.
+Additionally, in connection with the refinancings of the Putnam Deegan II and Riverbend Developments, the Corporation expects two (2) Mortgage Loans to be prepaid.